erictossell/homepage-nix/README.md

 ### What is this?

-An overly-complicated way to generate a single-page website with a `rust` backend provided on a `docker` image that is built with `nix`.
-The front end is a mixture of `tailwind` and very vanilla `javascript`.
+An overly-complicated way to generate a single-page website with an overly simple `rust` backend provided on a `docker` image that is built with `nix`.

+The front end is a mixture of `tailwind` and very vanilla `javascript` all stored in the `/static` directory.

 ### Why?